katamyra/Notes/CS-1331/Test 2 Content/Exam 2 Main Review Topics.md

 ## Wrapper Classes
 ## Abstract Classes
 * do a lot of testing for edge cases, what works and what doesn’t?
+* Abstract classes have to implement/define **ALL** abstract methods in the class, but not  the concrete methods and constructors
+*
 ## Polymorphism
 **Static vs Dynamic** - this is many scuffed rn do a lot of testing
 ## Short Coding